-Benefit Description You pay Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy 20% of the Plan allowance.
-Must be preauthorized if cost is over \$500 50% of the Plan allowance.
-Must be preauthorized if cost is over \$500 External hearing aids \$30 per office visit \$40 per office visit Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants The Plan will pay up to and no more than \$600, every three years, for routine hearing aids or repair to an existing hearing aid.
+Benefit Description You pay Foot care (cont.)
+High Option Standard Option • Treatment of weak, strained or flat feet or bunions or spurs; and of any instability, imbalance or subluxation of the foot (unless the treatment is by open cutting surgery) All charges All charges Orthopedic and prosthetic devices High Option Standard Option Artificial limbs and eyes Externally worn breast prostheses and surgical bras, including necessary replacements following a mastectomy 20% of the Plan allowance.
+Must be preauthorized if cost is over \$500.
+50% of the Plan allowance.
+Must be preauthorized if cost is over \$500.
+External hearing aids \$30 per office visit \$40 per office visit Implanted hearing-related devices, such as bone anchored hearing aids (BAHA) and cochlear implants The Plan will pay up to and no more than \$600, every three years, for routine hearing aids or repair to an existing hearing aid.
 The Plan will pay up to and no more than \$600, every three years, for routine hearing aids or repair to an existing hearing aid.
 Internal prosthetic devices, such as artificial joints, pacemakers, and surgically implanted breast implant following mastectomy.
 Nothing Nothing Note: For information on the professional charges for the surgery to insert an implant, see Section 5(b) Surgical and anesthesia services.
-For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) services provided by a hospital or other facility, and ambulance services. • Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
-20% of the Plan allowance.
-Must be preauthorized if cost is over \$500 50% of the Plan allowance.
-Must be preauthorized if cost is over \$500 Approved lumbosacral supports Hair prosthesis.
-CDPHP provides benefits for the purchase of one medically necessary cranial prosthesis, wig, or toupee per lifetime per member for replacement of hair loss as a result of injury, disease, or treatment of a disease.
-Coverage is limited to a maximum amount of \$400 per prosthesis, wig or toupee.
+For information on the hospital and/or ambulatory surgery center benefits, see Section 5(c) services provided by a hospital or other facility, and ambulance services.
+Corrective orthopedic appliances for non-dental treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Approved lumbosacral supports 20% of the Plan allowance.
+Must be preauthorized if cost is over \$500.
+50% of the Plan allowance.
+Must be preauthorized if cost is over \$500.
+Hair prosthesis.
+CDPHP UBI provides benefits for the purchase of one medically necessary cranial prosthesis, wig, or toupee per lifetime, per member for replacement of hair loss as a result of injury, disease, or treatment of a disease.
+Coverage is limited to a maximum amount of \$400 per prosthesis, wig, or toupee.
 This limitation is applied to the balance remaining after the member's payment of the coinsurance.
-20% of the Plan allowance 50% of the Plan allowance Not covered: All charges All charges Stump Hose Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups • Corsets, trusses, elastic stockings, support hose, and other supportive devices Prosthetic replacements provided less than 3 years after the last one we covered unless medically indicated
+20% of the Plan allowance 50% of the Plan allowance Not covered: All charges All charges • Stump hose Orthopedic and corrective shoes, arch supports, foot orthotics, heel pads and heel cups Corsets, trusses, elastic stockings, support hose, and other supportive devices